cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 The most coveted jobs are ~~almost~~ never publicly advertised.
 These positions are typically filled internally or through referrals.
-Everyone knows, but let me say this again: networking and recommendations are paramount.
+Everyone knows, but let me emphasize once again: **networking and direct recommendations are paramount**.
-Many PhD graduates, including myself, have secured positions through direct referrals.
+Indeed, many PhD graduates, including myself, have secured positions through direct referrals.

-The marksmanship resume is focused on **precision** and **relevance**.
+The marksmanship resume is focused on precision and relevance.

-To gain access to hidden opportunities, we need to first secure a position within the company.
 Of course, we all need to start somehow and get inside the machine to actually reach those opportunities.
+To gain access to hidden opportunities, we need to first secure a position.
+For that, I suggest crafting a resume that appeals to specific people.

 # Structure